paulo101977/esp32_nesemu/README.rst

 This is a much-needed cleanup of the the quick and dirty port of Nofrendo, a Nintendo Entertainment System emulator (original by Espressif, https://github.com/espressif/esp32-nesemu).

 I am improving on the PrettyEffect menu that MittisBootloop created as well.
 His in-game menu is so nicely done I will do what I can to preserve that feature as I add more in-game stuff.
-Currently I have added SRAM support for save games as well as speed-adjustable turbo buttons.
+Currently I have added SRAM (SPIFFS) and SD Card support for save games as well as speed-adjustable turbo buttons.

 Note: Video stretch modes cause a little slowness, but most games are still very playable now that I've optimized video rendering.
 Sound has been improved significantly, though it does have a little noise due to the built-in DAC fighting for time to process sound buffers.
 An external DAC could solve this in theory, but I don't have any plans to explore sound improvements at this time since it's rather passable now.
 If you find any ways to improve it, I'd love to hear from you, just open an issue or send a pull request.